Christopher Lambert

 Christopher Lambert's Personal Life

 The affair was short-lived.
-In 1988, the artist married his colleague, Diane Lane.
+In 1988, Lambert married fellow actor Diane Lane.
 In 1993, their daughter Eleanor Jasmine was born.
-The child was not even a year old when her parents filed for divorce.
+Eleanor wasn't even a year old when her parents divorced.

 Christopher Lambert and Diane Lane